yacoob/aib2ofx/README.md

 iterate through all accounts, and save each of those to a separate file located in `/output/directory`.

-To convert AIB PDF e-statements, download the statements from online banking and put them in a directory of your choice.
-Then run:

-    aib2ofx -d /output/directory -p /pdf/statement/directory

 ## Guarantee

 There is none.